Email Cell -305.393.1245

 Other Services

 When I’m not out fishing, I’m usually behind a camera, capturing life on the water and beyond.
-I’m also a licensed and insured FAA Part 107 remote pilot, which means I can fly drones, have fun and get paid for it!
+I’m also a licensed and insured FAA Part 107 remote pilot, which allows me to fly drones commercially.

 Everglades National Park Entrance Fees